justgu1/hard/README.md

 ## Configuration

-`PHP Hard` offers a few configuration options, all with reasonable defaults:
+`PHP Hard` offers configuration options with reasonable defaults, easily customizable to fit your needs.
+Modify the settings in `~/.hard/.env` to suit your preferences.

 - `WWW_PATH`: The directory where your projects are located.
 Default: `~/hard`
 - `QUEUE_COMMAND`: Command to run your application queues.
 Default: `queue:work`